HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

   1. leveraging the [FHIR RESTful search syntax]
   2. using a code
   3. using free text
-  4. referencing a FHIR Questionnaire
+  4. referencing a FHIR [Questionnaire]

 Implementers of this guide [*must support*] search syntax and coded inputs.
 However, free text and Questionnaire input are optional capabilities.
+See the [Conforming to CDex Task Based Approach] page for how systems declare what they support for the various actors and roles.

 `Task.output` represents the requested data that is returned.
 This output is a FHIR reference to:
    - FHIR Search Bundle (e.g., a query response)
    - FHIR Documents (e.g., CCDA on FHIR)
    - Other data formats attached to or referenced by a FHIR [DocumentReference] resource (e.g., a CCDA document)
-   - <span class="bg-success" markdown="1">a FHIR QuestionnaireResponse</span><!-- new-content -->
+   - <span class="bg-success" markdown="1">a FHIR [QuestionnaireResponse]</span><!-- new-content -->
    - Other Individual FHIR resources (e.g., Condition)
 </div><!-- new-content -->